nchePortfolio/cusProSe/docs/psd_usage.md

     </figcaption>
 </figure>

-The figure 4A shows the most-likely domain architecture assigned to the protein MGG_04631T0 (found in <code>all_Sesquiterp_synthase.pdf</code>) which is composed of only one domain: the <i>sesquiterpene</i> domain.
+The figure 4A shows the most-likely domain architecture assigned to the protein MGG_04631T0 (found in <code>all_Sesquiterpene_synthase.pdf</code>) which is composed of only one domain: the <i>sesquiterpene</i> domain.

 The figure 4B shows all the domains that matched the protein sequence during the annotation step.
-We can see in this representation that both the <i>sesquiterpene</i> domain and the <i>fusicocadiene</i> domain matched the protein sequence.
-Only the sesquiterpene domain has been retained in the most-likely domain architecture based on its most favorable i-evalue and thus made the protein assigned as an Sesquiterp_synthase.
+We can see in this representation that both the <i>sesquiterpene</i> domain and the <i>N_ter_TCdom</i> domain matched the protein sequence.
+Only the sesquiterpene domain has been retained in the most-likely domain architecture based on its most favorable i-evalue and thus made the protein assigned as a Sesquiterpene_synthase.

 ### The protein_ID.xml file
 The protein_ID.xml file contains the main information about the protein.
 An example of the content of this xml file is shown below for the protein MGG_04631T0: